• Skip to primary navigation

 water in container on floor grate

-Found out about this from a forum I just joined of owners of old homeowners.
-For now, I've put some containers full of water under the grates.
-Be mindful of the total weight so you don't cause problems with your home's hvac systems.
+Found out about this from a forum I just joined of owners of old home.
+For now, I've put containers full of water under the grates.
+Be mindful of the total weight so you don't cause problems with your home's HVAC system.

 If you have a newer house, this may apply to you too!
 The cold dry air entering your home is contributing significantly to the overall dryness of your house.
 Especially when you have a forced air furnace.
 Seal any leaks that you can find, especially in those old basements.
 Areas to focus on are around where utilities come in from the outside.
 Think of areas around plumbing, electrical, furnace, and dryer vents.
 Also, the area where the top of the house meets the basement needs to be sealed and/or insulated.

-How to check the humidity in my home
+How I check the humidity in my home

 Trying to track the humidity level in your house?
 You can buy a hygrometer.
 They are inexpensive (less than $10), portable, and normally show the room temperature and humidity level.